davidchase/hapi-proxy-server/README.md

     }]
 };

-hapiProxy(config); // will create proxy hapi server at localhost:9001
+hapiProxyServer(config); // will create proxy hapi server at localhost:9001
 ```

 ## License